-Kanye West's ex-wife Kim Kardashian condemns his anti-Semitic comments: "Hate speech is never ok"
+Kanye West's ex-wife Kim Kardashian condemns anti-Semitic comments: "Hate speech is never OK"

-Kim Kardashian has called out her ex-husband Kanye West for making a series of anti-Semitic comments.
+Kim Kardashian has said she “[stands] together with the Jewish community”, in the wake of her ex-husband Kanye West making a series of anti-Semitic comments.

-The reality TV star and businesswoman told her 332million followers on Instagram and her 73.9million followers on Twitter to denounce his recent remarks.
+The reality TV star and businesswoman denounced “hate speech” in a statement to her 332million Instagram followers and her 73.9million Twitter followers.

 She wrote: “Hate speech is never OK or excusable.
 I stand together with the Jewish community and call on the terrible violence and hateful rhetoric towards them to come to an immediate end.”